 If the United States should decide to add the separation of economy and state to its traditional separation of church and state, then Americans need to think about what that would mean and how it would work.

 Earlier in this book we have talked as though the economic sector should be thought of as different from the political sector.
-But Michael Novak has written a book that makes such a differentiation explicit.
-In The Spirit of Democratic Capitalism he analyzed the modern differentiation of society from its ancient compactness.
+Fortunately Michael Novak has written a book that explores what such a differentiation means.
+In The Spirit of Democratic Capitalism he analyzes the modern differentiation of society from its ancient compactness.
 He asserts that in the modern world, in the social and cultural space of democratic capitalism, human society is differentiated into three social sectors.

 What do I mean by “democratic capitalism”?
 I mean three systems in one: a predominantly market economy; a polity respectful of the rights of the individual to life, liberty, and the pursuit of happiness; and a system of cultural institutions moved by ideals of liberty and justice for all.
 In short, three dynamic and converging systems functioning as one: a democratic polity, an economy based on markets and incentives, and a moral-cultural system which is plural and, in the largest sense, liberal.6

 It is important to appreciate just how radical Novak’s notion is.
 All traditional, agricultural societies, he writes, impose “a collective sense of what is good and true...
 [E]very decisive economic, political and moral-cultural power is exercised by one set of authorities.”7 Bureaucrats of the state and the church control the economic sector.
 At the same time the clergy meddle in politics and the politicians meddle in religion.

 It is a distinctive invention of democratic capitalism to have conceived a way of differentiating three major spheres of life and to have assigned to each relatively autonomous networks of institutions.8